intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 model = MultiCell(cells = multiCells)
 ```

-A cell that stack multiple simple rnn cells
+A cell that stack multiple simple rnn cells.
+Only works with RecurrentDecoder.
+If you want to
+stack multiple cells with Recurrent.
+Use Sequential().add(Recurrent(cell)).add(Recurrent(cell))... instead

 Parameters: